Staff Management Policy

 Review of Position Descriptions

-A position will not normally be considered for reclassification within 12 months of its last review, unless a significant workplace or position change has taken place or the staff member has vacated the position.
+A position will not normally be considered for reclassification within 12 months of its last review, unless a significant workplace or position change has taken place, the staff member has vacated the position, or personal/health circumstance arise which prevent the staff member from carrying out the normal duties outlined in the position description.
+In these cases, AC may request documentation to support the request, such as a medical report detailing the diagnosis and prognosis.

 Working from home procedure